foreverphoenix/the-phoenix-flavour/content/lotf/customisation/_index.md

 Additionally, it is recommended to disable Skyrim's volumetric light (godrays) as the Truth preset has ENB godrays enabled by default.
 Refer to the picture below for instructions.

-> Note that INI tweaks are reset when updating LOTF.
+> Note that updating LOTF will reset the INI files to default.

 ![Truth ENB 3](/Pictures/lotf/customisation/truth-enb-3.png)

+## Performance Adjustments

 ### Completely Remove ENB